-For first timers, the CAT exam may be giving them jitters as a lot depends on this career defining entrance exam.
+For first timers, the CAT exam preparation might be coming off as taxing because the CAT syllabus is vast and process is difficulty.
 During the CAT preparation journey, they face many challenges and many questions.
-Sometimes these questions make then doubt their ability or make them nervous about the exam.
+Sometimes these questions make then doubt their ability.

 Explore colleges based on CAT